n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook/common-issues.md

 ## IPs in Whitelist are failing to connect

-If you have IPs in the allowlist and they're not able to connect check if you are running n8n behind a reverse proxy and if you set the `N8N_PROXY_HOPS` [environment variable](/hosting/configuration/environment-variables/) number of reverse-proxies n8n is running behind.
+If you're unable to connect from IPs in your IP Whitelist, check if you are running n8n behind a reverse proxy.

+If so, set the `N8N_PROXY_HOPS` [environment variable](/hosting/configuration/environment-variables/) to the number of reverse-proxies n8n is running behind.